 To most travellers, a trip to Japan usually involves the “mainstream” cities like Tokyo, Osaka, Kyoto or even the paradisiacal island of Hokkaido.
 Unlike the mainland cities, Okinawa is admittedly less on the radar of most travellers heading to Japan.
 It is not known for its developed economy nor is it like Hokkaido and Kyoto which are popular for its unique charm.
 Nonetheless, the little island of Okinawa still received almost ten million tourists in 2015 alone.
-Personally, my interest in Okinawa was piqued rather by pictures of huge Whale Sharks at its renowned Churaumi Aquarium.
+Personally, my interest in Okinawa was roused rather by pictures of Whale Sharks at its renowned Churaumi Aquarium.
 And also being a military enthusiast, the happenings at Kadena Air Base, which is the largest and most active US Air Force base in the Far East.

 A Brief Insight of Okinawa

 Okinawa is the southernmost island in Japan, consisting of the main Okinawa Island, Miyako Islands, and Yaeyama Islands.
 It is closer to Taiwan than it is to the Japan mainland.
-Also known as “Ryukyu,” Okinawa has a distinctive dialect, architecture and food due to its close relations with China and Southeast Asian countries since the ancient times.
+Also known as “Ryukyu,” Okinawa has a distinctive dialect, architecture and food due to its close relations with China and Southeast Asian countries since ancient times.
 Local dishes representatives of Okinawa, such as Goya chanpuru, Rafute (Shoyu pork) and Umibudo (Sea Grapes) are a must-try when visiting the island.

 After World War II, Okinawa had been governed by the U.S. until the 1970s and it is for this reason that American culture has been deeply rooted here.
 Through multicultural influences, today’s Okinawa exhibits a natural and unique appeal that differentiates it from mainland Japan.
-Touring in Okinawa includes sightseeing and shopping at numerous must-visit spots, particularly in the capital of Naha.
-These destinations include Shuri Castle, Naminoue Shrine, and the bustling Kokusai Street called “Miracle Mile.” (excerpts from Odigo)
+Touring in Okinawa includes sightseeing and shopping at numerous popular spots, particularly in the capital of Naha.
+These destinations include Shuri Castle, Naminoue Shrine and the bustling Kokusai Street called “Miracle Mile.” (excerpts from Odigo)